lucaburns123/lucaburns123/README.md

 - SkillFix
 - Java
 ## 💬 More information
 - I've been studying C++, aswell as other languages for over 6 years now.
 I've been devloping all sorts of computer software, with examples like my quality-of-life software, or even my memory-manipulation software.
 I've been developing game-cheats, ranging from user-level internals & externals, to kernal-level internal for over 4 years now.
+Believe it, or not; I do actually have a huge life outside of coding, I like to keep this hobbie away from my social-life
 ## 📫 Find me
 - discord: dwit#7848